 Here are more tips for storing office supplies:

 Notes and paper scraps: We all have these — receipts, reminders, phone numbers and more.
 They easily pile up into a sea of colored paper.
 The key is getting them off the desk but keeping them in sight.
 I found a couple of decorative ways to do that, depending on your office style.

 The first uses cookie sheets.
 You can use old ones, but depending on the shape your sheets are in, you may want to pick up an inexpensive one at Walmart or Target.
 You can use spray paint to make simple, color-coordinated magnetic boards to hang next to your desk.
 You can also use self-adhesive shelf liner to cover a cookie sheet with a pretty design or scrapbook paper as well.

 You can also make a magnetic board using sheet metal, fabric and an old frame.
 Grab a piece of remnant fabric from the store if you don’t have any.
-And if you don’t have any unused frames, grab your Michael’s or AC Moore 40% off coupons and get a simple one at the store.
+And if you don’t have any unused frames, grab your Michael’s 40% off coupons and get a simple one at the store.

 And of course, with a magnet board, you need magnets.
 You could buy some, but after making your fancy board, why not go one step further and whip up some magnets?
 There are tons of DIY magnets on Pinterest.